ASYNC-Security/async-security.github.io/sincon-2025-adcs-relay.md

 * Disable NTLM Authentication
 * Enable HTTPS and Enable Extended Protection for Authentication (EPA)

 In most environments, disabling NTLM authentication is not feasible, as it will break many legacy applications that rely on NTLM authentication.
+Additionally, recent research has shown that [relaying Kerberos is also possible](https://www.synacktiv.com/en/publications/relaying-kerberos-over-smb-using-krbrelayx).

 ### HTTPS + EPA